justiniver/cs3200-FinanceBros-myf/README.md

 # FinanceBros Project

-This repository is for the FinanceBros project.
-The project is designed to empower users to make strategic financial decisions by providing insights derived from top traders, political influencers, and comprehensive market analyses.
+FinanceBros is designed to empower users to make strategic financial decisions by providing insights derived from top traders, political influencers, and comprehensive market analyses.
 It also includes an AI-powered chatbot that provides personalized financial advice catered to the users financial expertise.

 [Project video (YouTube)](https://www.youtube.com/watch?v=h0k6nTx9WQ8)